storyblok/storyblok-svelte/README.md

 ### Compatibility

 This plugin is for Svelte.
 Thus, it supports the [same browsers as Svelte 3](https://github.com/sveltejs/svelte/issues/558).
-In short: all modern browsers, dropping IE support.
+In short: all modern browsers and IE10+.

 ## 🔗 Related Links